Aliases for RPLP2 Gene

 GeneCards Summary for RPLP2 Gene

 RPLP2 (Ribosomal Protein Lateral Stalk Subunit P2) is a Protein Coding gene.
-Diseases associated with RPLP2 include cysticercosis.
-Among its related pathways are Viral mRNA Translation and Infectious disease.
+Diseases associated with RPLP2 include Cysticercosis.
+Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
 GO annotations related to this gene include RNA binding and structural constituent of ribosome.

 UniProtKB/Swiss-Prot for RPLP2 Gene

 Plays an important role in the elongation step of protein synthesis.